 The top 30% of teams eligible for the small school title will qualify for the NAQT Small School National Championship Tournament on April 27-29, 2018 in Chicago.
 While not eligible for this tournament's small school title, the top 30% of schools meeting NAQT's eligibility criteria for the "Open" division of SSNCT will also qualify.
 Additionally, any small school team that qualifies for HSNCT will automatically qualify for SSNCT.

-We expect that this tournament will receive platinum certification from the Partnership for Academic Competition Excellence.
-If that occurs, the top 25% of the field will qualify for the PACE National Scholastic Championship near Washington D.C. on June 2-3, 2018.
+This tournament has received platinum certification from the Partnership for Academic Competition Excellence.
+The top 25% of the field will qualify for the PACE National Scholastic Championship near Washington D.C. on June 2-3, 2018.

 After registration opens on Thursday, December 14 at 6:00 AM, please complete this form to register for the tournament.
 Registrations will be processed in the order they are received through this form, and will not be accepted via any other method.
 Our tournaments traditionally fill very quickly, so we strongly recommend that you register early.